Traffic Abstracts & Traffic Court Reports

-The Judiciary has two types of certified documents that report a person's traffic case history: traffic abstracts and traffic court reports.
+The Judiciary has two types of certified documents that report a person’s traffic case history: traffic abstracts and traffic court reports.
+Traffic abstracts, traffic court reports, and driver history records are all available for purchase at the Traffic Violations Bureau located at Honolulu District Court and at all other District Court locations.

 Pursuant to Hawai`i Revised Statutes (HRS) Section 287-3, a certified traffic abstract shows “all alleged moving violations and any convictions resulting therefrom, arising from the operation of a motor vehicle and any administrative license revocation.
 Since parking and equipment violations do not appear on the traffic abstract so it is sometimes called an “abbreviated” abstract.